nseckinoral/samples-dotnet/inventory-v3-0/README.md

 ## Create a New Client Context ##

-First step is to create a clientcontext instance with valid credentials and a valid tenant URL, if you're using our **Public APIs**.
+First step is to create a clientcontext instance with valid credentials and a valid tenant URL.

 		ClientContext sampleClientContext = new ClientContext("UserName","Password","Service URL");
 ## Fetch a Single Item ##
 Fetching a single item is fairly easy.
 All you need to do is to use the **GetAsync** method of **ItemClient**.

+**Note:** If you're going to fetch a single item to see InStore Metadata of an item for **your store**, make sure the Store ID associated with your **license** is defined in the InStore Metadata.

 **Usage:**